PrabakarNallamuthu/iOS-sample/README.md

 open example.xcworkspace
 ```

-**Step 4:**  Go to the mimik Developer Console and generate the Developer ID Token from an edge project.
+**Step 4:**  Go to the [mimik Developer Console](https://console.mimik.com) and generate the Developer ID Token from an edge project that you create.

-Learn more about the token generation process by reading this [article](https://devdocs.mimik.com/key-concepts/03-index)

 Once generated, copy the Developer ID Token.
 Then in the example project code find the `let devIdToken` placeholder and replace it with the actual Developer ID Token value.

-**Step 5:**  Back to the mimik Developer Console and copy the Developer edge License from there as well.
+**Step 5:**  Back to the mimik Developer Console and copy the mim OE (Edge) License from there as well.

-Learn more about the process by reading this the tutorial [Getting the edgeEngine license and Identity server values from mimik Developer Portal](https://devdocs.mimik.com/tutorials/02-index)

 In the example project code find the `let edgeLicense` placeholder and replace it with the actual Developer edge License value.